 The Best Places to Travel in May

 May is an ideal month to explore this stunning mountainous region: The weather is consistently balmy (ideal for day trips to hilltop castles) and the lineup of local, ancient festivals is the slithering embodiment of unique.
 See: the May 1 Feast of San Domenico and the Serpari in the tiny village of Cocullo, where the patron saint’s statue is covered in dozens of (nonvenomous) snakes, then paraded through the winding, cobbled streets.)
-For something less...reptilian, head to gorgeous Bucchianico for the Feast of Banderisi on May 19, when crowds in period costume take to the medieval town center with massive bouquets of paper flowers.
+For something less...reptilian, head to gorgeous Bucchianico for the Feast of Banderisi (Sunday before May 23), when crowds in period costume take to the medieval town center with massive bouquets of paper flowers.
 After the parade, eat wood-fired pizza on the outside terrace of Il Gatto e la Volpe.
 Or push the boat out with a candle-lit dinner at Reale: a monastery-turned-Michelin-

 Cinco de Mayo (um, May 5) is known worldwide as one big margarita-fueled party.
 But no place celebrates it quite like the Mexican city of Puebla, where the holiday began on May 5, 1862, when the Mexican army defeated the French in The Battle of Puebla.
 Each May, more than 100,000 revellers come to see the battle reenactment and join the enormous parade.
 The procession snakes through the baroque city center (a UNESCO World Heritage Site) with mariachis, dance troupes and full-on firework displays.
 And let’s not forget the food.
 Lots and lots of food.
 Puebla’s signature creation is none other than mole poblano—the beloved blend of chilies, fruits, nuts, spices and chocolate.
 It pairs dreamily with chicken or beef, and is served in abundance throughout the day's celebrations.
-Try Chef Liz Galicia’s ultra-traditional take at the ever-popular El Mural de los Poblanos—or Angel Vázquez’ heretical (read: chocolate-free) spin at Augurio.
+Try Chef Liz Galicia’s ultra-traditional take at the ever-popular El Mural de los Poblanos — or Angel Vázquez’ heretical (read: chocolate-free) spin at Augurio.

 The Dadès Valley, Morocco